flawnson/flawnson.github.io/docs/_posts/2020-10-09-welcome-to-my-blog.md

 - Because it might help channel character traits and auxiliary functions I would like to develop
 - Because maybe something I write will fix a problem or inspire action or introduce an idea...

+Most of all I want to be the person who helped me when I was learning and growing on my own.
+If there's one thing I hope you do while reading my writing it's that you learned something new about yourself or about the world.
 Why I'm doing this becomes a bit more obvious when I explain what I'm going to write about:

 # What am I going to write about?